-Generating a report with multiple bar charts with value labels will increase the load time and result in the time out error.
+Generating a report with multiple charts with value labels increases the load time and results in the timeout error.
 Once the value labels are removed, you should be able to download a PDF of the dashboard without any issues.

 If this continues to be an issue, you can try optimizing query performance by limiting queries or separating charts into multiple dashboards to reduce the size and activity on the dashboard.

 Row limit has been reached